hmmbob/HomeAssistantConfig/Readme.md

 - Rooted Toon thermostat
   - Rooting enables local control of the thermostat, and prevents needing a subscription with Eneco.
 It requires a [custom_component](https://github.com/cyberjunky/home-assistant-toon_climate) (installed through [HACS](https://hacs.xyz/)).
   - Connecting to [emulated Hue on Home Assistant](https://github.com/hmmbob/HomeAssistantConfig/blob/master/includes/emulated_hue.yaml) for light switches.
-- The Toon Thermostat also provides information on my smartmeter, measuring electricity.
-It receives this information through the P1 port on the meter and pushes this to Home Assistant.
-This also requires a [custom component](https://github.com/cyberjunky/home-assistant-toon_smartmeter) to work (also easily installed through [HACS](https://hacs.xyz/)).

 ### Cast & Voice Control